-The education system in Canada for immigrants is the same as it is for citizens.
+The Canadian Eduction System for immigrants is the same as it is for citizens.
 Children have to get schooling till 16 years of age compulsorily.
 It is divided into four segments-:

 Secondary Canadian education comes with junior high school and high school sub-categories.
 The former is two years, comprising Grades 7 and 8.
 Students gradually adjust to changing teachers and classrooms while preparing for the advanced level of difficulty.
 The high school covers four years until Grades 11 or 12 or 16-18 years, depending upon the province and other factors.
 Students should compulsorily remain till 16 years of age in school.
 The law in New Brunswick and Ontario states that they should study until 18 when they get high-school diplomas.
 Quebec mandates secondary education till Grade 11, and this is followed by the CEGEP (publicly funded college, exclusive to Quebec) or the two-year pre-university curriculum.